GeoDerp/SwayWM_Build/ThingsToDo.md

 - [x] Figure out issue with swaylock not acceptkng password [24/2/19](https://github.com/GeoDerp/Fedora-Sway-WM-Build-/commit/5db0a8b39b4cdc83d8a9ba77414aab04889958c1)
 - [x] Publish on Reddit [The post](https://www.reddit.com/r/unixporn/comments/bo4va6/sway_fedora_30_redflower/)
 - [x] get wf-recorder  working on OBS (**Wont Get working due to ffmpeg**, if you want to download it uncomment from install script)
-  - [ ] Add key bind in sway .config for wf-recorder
+  - [x] Add key bind in sway .config for wf-recorder
 - [ ] check out oomox and maybe implement it
 - [x] Implement teamsilver (should work, haven't tested)
 - [x] Find all the dependencies names verients from fedora for opensuse and implement an if opensuse install for [BuildSwayInstallScript Line:69]( https://github.com/GeoDerp/SwayWM_Build/blob/8636e9792867fc92c0ad39fa12368cb2b81edab7/BuildSwayInstallScript#L69)
 - [x] check Albert, not starting on boot problem
-- [ ] make and add Hexchat rice?!?!
+- [ ] make and add Hexchat rice?!?! mabie with wpgtk?
 - [x] BRINK BACK [wpgtk](https://github.com/deviantfero/wpgtk), for easy theme changing.
 Don't know how I will use it to change the GTK theme but should be able to customise everything else
 - [ ] Finish implementing fish, Terminology and Tackle Box
-- [ ] implement wpgtk.vim
+- [x] implement wpgtk.vim
 - [ ] After making a dedicated Atom theme, implement wpgtk so it will auto change with the colour scheme (if possible)

 ***If Anyone would like to help with any of these, or have an idea on what to add to this list, feel free to let me know, that would be gladly appreciated :grin:***